binwiederhier/ntfy/docs/subscribe/web.md

     <a href="../../static/img/web-reserve-topic-dialog.png"><img src="../../static/img/web-reserve-topic-dialog.png"/></a>
 </div>

-## Background Notifications
+## Background notifications
 While subscribing, you have the option to enable background notifications on supported browsers (see "Settings" tab).

-Note: If you add the web app to your homescreen (as a progressive web app, more info in the [installed web app](./installed-web-app.md) docs), you cannot turn these off, as notifications would not be delivered reliably otherwise.
+Note: If you add the web app to your homescreen (as a progressive web app, more info in the [installed web app](pwa.md) docs), you cannot turn these off, as notifications would not be delivered reliably otherwise.
 You can mute topics you don't want to receive notifications for.